-The full-time BTEC Higher National Diploma (HND) in Games Design ( Creative Production ) is designed to equip learners with the appropriate range of specialist knowledge, understanding, skills and motivation to succeed in the area of Creative Game Development, or to provide an effective foundation for further Higher Education study.
+The full-time BTEC Higher National Diploma (HND) in VFX, is designed to equip learners with the appropriate range of specialist knowledge, understanding, skills and motivation to succeed in the industry of Games, Animation or VFX.

 |Study Type:||Full Time|